-\\ 2018/19 forecast as at Dec 2017.
+2018/19 forecast as at Dec 2017.

-3.5.2 There are changes planned to the business rates retention scheme due to proposals by government for the implementation of 100% business rates retention by local authorities.
+- 3.5.2 There are changes planned to the business rates retention scheme due to proposals by government for the implementation of 100% business rates retention by local authorities.
 As part of these changes, it is now expected that a 75% retention rate will be introduced in by 2020/21.
-This will have implications for LLEP funding from the pool as the current funding is based on 50% retention, which would means funding available to the LEPP may fall to 25%.
 Central Government has not yet published details of the change in retention rates and its impacts on councils and their partners.
-The final proposed details are not expected to be available until December 2019.

-3.5.3 The Government proposals for business rates retention will have some similarities with the existing system.
+The final proposed details are not expected to be available until December 2019. - 3.5.3 The Government proposals for business rates retention will have some similarities with the existing system.
 For example, there will continue to be a level of redistribution between authorities similar to the current system of tariffs and top-ups.
-The current expectation is that the baseline reset that is coupled to the 75% retention rate may adversely affect district councils that have enjoyed higher growth levels, which is the case for HBBC.
+The current expectation is that the baseline reset that is coupled to the 75% retention rate may adversely affect district councils that have enjoyed higher growth levels, which is the case for HBBC. - 3.5.4 HBBC in the process of approving a business rates pilot bid based on 75% local retention.
+This will lead, if successful, to an overall forecast benefit to the Leicester and Leicestershire area of £13.7m if successful.
+Of the £13.7m estimated, £9.2m relates to the two-tier area, of which approximately £3m will be distributed to the district council in the area.